sendbird/sendbird-chat-sample-unity/README.md

 ### Chat sample

 The sample project works based on our test application's `APP_ID`.
-You should replace with your own Sendbrid application's `APP_ID` which can be found in [Sendbird Dashboard](https://dashboard.sendbird.com).
+You should replace with your own Sendbird application's `APP_ID` which can be found in [Sendbird Dashboard](https://dashboard.sendbird.com).

 ## Previous versions